premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-18.What is the purpose of OutofMemoryError in exception handling?
+18.What is the purpose of OutofMemoryError in exception handling?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)